Joomla Configuration

 The GDPR states that visitors must give permission for the use of their data.

-For this, 2 new plugins have been developed.
+2 new plugins have been developed for this purpose.

 With the first plugin, users have to agree to the privacy policy once after logging in.

-This applies not only to new users, but also visitors who have previously joined the site must agree to the privacy policy after installing Joomla 3.9.
+This applies not only to new users, but also visitors who have previously joined the website must agree to the privacy policy after installing Joomla 3.9.

-In the system - privacy consent plugin you can see below that you can modify the message, the reference to the article with the privacy statement and the confirmation message.
+In the system - privacy consent plugin, you can see below that you can customise the message, the reference to the article with the privacy statement and the confirmation message.

 This consent must be saved, which is also done in the privacy component.